In Virginia, you can be charged with various DUI offenses, all of them serious:

 - DUI combined with a hit-and-run charge or accident

-You have the option of representing yourself in these matters, but your case has a much higher likelihood of being dismissed or reduced if you have an experienced lawyer on your side from The Laurel Brigade Law Group.
+Your case has a much higher likelihood of being dismissed or reduced if you have an experienced lawyer on your side from The Laurel Brigade Law Group.